Jianru-Lin/lambda-view/README.md

 lv some-file.js
 ```

 Now, the web browser will be opened, and you can copy it's URL to your iphone/ipad's safari.
 Then you can read it.
+(Your iphone/ipad )

+Please make sure:

+* Your computer and your iphone/ipad must connected to the same LAN
+* If there is any firewall enabled on your computer, please configure it to allow public access on TCP port 23400

+# Future plans

+This is just a begining.
+I'll add more features soon.